PostHog/posthog.com/contents/handbook/content-and-docs/docs.md

   - In-page elements and components – e.g. light and dark mode screenshots.
   - Website search and other elements that help users find the answers they need.

-## Frequently asked questions

 ### I'm really busy, can the content team write docs for me?

-No. The content team isn't big enough to own all documentation.
-It also lacks the context necessary to document new features.
+We can help, but we can't do it all for you.
+We lack the context necessary to document new features.
 First drafts of documentation must always come from the relevant product team.

 If you need help updating documentation: